Aid prize winner spotlights water crisis in Kenya's slums

 “We are going to have bigger (slums) and a bigger (water) crisis.
 So, we better start now,” he added.

-Ben Ooko, head of community organisation Amani Kibera, said health awareness trainings could help tackle a “dangerous and inhuman lack of safe water”.
+Ben Ooko, head of community organization Amani Kibera, said health awareness trainings could help tackle a “dangerous and inhuman lack of safe water”.